 Jim Zorn isn’t afraid of new challenges — he relishes them.
-That’s why he’s XFL Seattle’s new coach and GM
+That’s why he’s XFL Seattle’s new coach and GM.

 “Jim was the star of the team for the first couple of years, for sure, and rightfully so,” said Hall of Fame receiver Steve Largent, who like Zorn was a rookie in the 1976 expansion season.

-Said Steve Raible, a receiver for the Seahawks from 1976-81 and the teams’s longtime radio broadcaster: ““Jim was a man of the people.
+Said Steve Raible, a receiver for the Seahawks from 1976-81 and the teams’s longtime radio broadcaster: “Jim was a man of the people.
 He got along with everybody, and always had something nice to say about people or an encouraging word.”

 Zorn said his Christian faith and decisions he made beforehand kept him grounded when becoming a star at 24.